rogerxaic/EventStreams/eventstreams089.md

 * By Kafka message offset.
 * By an ISO 8601 date present in each Kafka message.
 This requires the Kafka messages to comprise a valid JSON format object.

-## Partitioning by Kafka message offset
+## Partitioning by using the Kafka message offset
 {: notoc}

 To partition data by Kafka message offset, complete the following steps: